SB-Chalmers/bt_python/book/introduction/getting_started.md

 **Note:** Google colab is a ready-to-use editor but it can be limiting in the long term.
 The steps below that use VSCode are a more robust solution.
 If you do go with VSCode continue with the instructions below.

 ---

-Here's a revised and polished version of your text with grammar fixes, improved clarity, and consistent formatting:

----